Phone 1800 444 396

 Supporting high-growth businesses in Queensland

 The mandate will invest alongside the QIC-managed Queensland Business Investment Fund (QBIF), supporting innovative Queensland companies across a range of sectors benefitting from high growth thematics such as Artificial Intelligence, Digitisation, Agtech, Healthtech and frontier tech.
-Providing capital to support businesses as they progress from early commercial traction all the way to scaling and market leadership, the mandate’s investments will have attributes such as:

 • At the time of investment, having significant Queensland growth potential, such as growing operations in Queensland, expanding in Queensland or relocating headquarters to Queensland